jundalisay/superb/content/en/research/einstein/relativity/section-11.md

 ---
 title: "The Lorentz Transformation"
 heading: "Section 11"
+weight: 19
-date: 2022-04-10
+# date: 2022-04-10
 description: "Einstein implements his c constant, relativity of time and space and moving viewpoints together as the Lorentz Transformation"
 image: "/covers/rel.jpg"
 ---

-Sections 8-10 show that the apparent incompatibility of the law of propagation of light with the principle of relativity (Section 7) arises from two unjustifiable hypotheses from classical mechanics=
+Sections 8-10 show that the apparent incompatibility of the law of propagation of light with the principle of relativity (Section 7) arises from two unjustifiable hypotheses from classical mechanics:

 1. The time-interval (time) between two events is independent of <!-- the condition of motion of --> the body of reference